rvoll/web-challenges/Rebeccas-revision-notes.md

 > > > Avoid having a divider below the last or above the first entry

 - I finally copied the code from Sabeth and still don't understand!

+- also didn't get the next challenge(s) of react-with-arrays at all and discovered suboptimal code in the ones I managed

 - `053/react-props_button`